mmpowell98/Data-Analysis-Portfolio/README.md

 In this section I will list some personal and academic data analytic projects I worked on, with brief descriptions of the processes taken.

 ### Covid Health Disparities among Male and Female in Europe and other Regions
-Code: GH854 Final Project.xlsx
+**Code**: (GH854 Final Project.xlsx)

-Goal: To create a dashboard of sex-related Covid-19 statistics among countries with data.
+**Goal**: To create a dashboard of sex-related Covid-19 statistics among countries with data.

-Description: This project involved a publicly-avaliable dataset of Covid-19 statistics at the country level.
+**Description**: This project involved a publicly-avaliable dataset of Covid-19 statistics at the country level.
 While not all countries had sex-disaggregated data, I focused on only countries that did to further understand the ratio of cases among males and females.
 I also added in a column based on the region of that country to be able to further explore regional differences.

-Skills: Data Cleaning, Data Manipulation, Pivot Tables, Data Visualization
+**Skills**: Data Cleaning, Data Manipulation, Pivot Tables, Data Visualization

-Tool: Excel
+**Tool**: Excel

-Result: On the sheet titled 'Presentation' there is a dashboard with some of the key findings from the dataset.
+**Result**: On the sheet titled 'Presentation' there is a dashboard with some of the key findings from the dataset.
 Slicers, Pivot Tables and multiple graphs are incorporated to convey the findings.